NSW Voluntary Assisted Dying Bill Pledged Before State Parliament

 Drafted by Independent for Sydney Alex Greenwich with the support of 28 MPs from across the political divide, the bill will bring NSW into line with other states.

-Stay up-to-date on the latest news with The New South Wales Briefing - keeping you in the loop wit breaking news as it hits.
+Stay up-to-date on the latest news with The Mid North Coast Briefing - keeping you in the loop wit breaking news as it hits.

 "The bill will create a safe framework for people who are in the final stages of a terminal illness and who are experiencing cruel suffering that cannot be relieved by treatment or palliative care," he implored, "to be provided with the choice to die peacefully".